nataliesioo/sparkar-bless/README.md

 ## 🧧 Bless filter
-* A augemnted reality instagram filter that applies a face mask to the user's face, built with Spark AR Studio.
+* An augemnted reality instagram filter that applies a face mask to the user's face, built with Spark AR Studio.